MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-overview.md

 [This topic is pre-release documentation and is subject to change.]

-Wouldn't it be great to use your mobile app without worrying about spotty internet connections?<!--note from editor: Suggested.
-Alternatively, could be "...without worrying whether you have a spotty internet connection", or simply "...without worrying about spotty internet connectivity" (in which case, you'd want to change the last phrase of the paragraph to something like "...seamlessly without worrying about their internet connections").--> With model-driven apps made with Power Apps and the new mobile offline-first experience, it's possible.
-People who need to work from remote locations can continue to work seamlessly without worrying about connectivity.
+Wouldn't it be great to use your mobile app without worrying about spotty internet connectivity?
+With model-driven apps made with Power Apps and the new mobile offline-first experience, it's possible.
+People who need to work from remote locations can continue to work seamlessly without worrying about their internet connections

-With the new mobile offline experience enabled for your model-driven apps, not only can you continue working in offline mode, you'll also have better device performance and a more responsive app, and you'll save battery power by attempting fewer connections to the server.<!--note from editor: Suggested.
-If you don't like, it could maybe be "...you'll also have better device performance, a more responsive app, and less drain on the battery because fewer connections are being made to the server." -->
+With the new mobile offline experience enabled for your model-driven apps, not only can you continue working in offline mode, you'll also have better device performance, a more responsive app, and less drain on the battery because fewer connections are being made to the serve.

 Note, an internet connection is required to sync data between your mobile device and Microsoft Dataverse.